MenggeZhang/gseq-feature-extract/README.md

 Extract features from genomic sequences with four different feature definition.

 ## Requirements
-This project is written in C++, please compile the project by running
+This project is written in C++, please install a `gcc` compiler and compile the project by running

 ```
 make